 Photo credit: Sal, Retrieved from https://flic.kr/p/fD3ScA, used under CC BY-NC 2.0 US, modified from the original

-Black Knapweed can invade open forests, grasslands, and prairies.
+Black knapweed can invade open forests, grasslands, and prairies.
 It can out-compete native vegetation, reducing biodiversity and forage species.
+It can make chemicals that inhibit the growth of nearby plants.

 The leaves are lance-shaped, up to 25 centimetres long with a stem at the bottom of the plant, but get shorter without a stem near the top.
-Leaves can be straight edged or slightly toothed or lobed
+Leaves can be straight-edged or slightly toothed or lobed.
+The leaves and the stem are covered in stiff hairs.
+The seeds have lengthwise stripes along the body and a short tuft of bristles on one end of the seed that sometimes falls off.

-Black Knapweed grows up to 150 cm tall.
-Besides seed production, this knapweed also reproduces via rhizomes making it a successful invader.
+Black knapweed grows up to 150 cm tall.
+Besides seed production, this knapweed also reproduces via rhizomes (underground rootstalks), making it a successful invader.

 Can Be Confused With